Lessify/localess-angular/README.md

 #### Schema without Input
 You can extend `SchemaComponent` in your components.

-Implement `content()` method to return the `ContentData` of the component.
+Implement the `content()` method to return the `ContentData`.
 It will help to identify the component in the Localess VisualEditor UI.

-Now you have access to two utilities `assetUrl` and `findLink` to get the asset url and link url respectively.
+Now you have access to two utilities `assetUrl` and `findLink` to get the asset URL and link URL, respectively.

 ````ts
 import {SchemaComponent} from "@localess/angular/browser";